1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 <div id='nominations-linked'></div>

-While javascript doesn't have an abundance of stats packages like R or python, `d3.nest` and `d3.mean` make rudimentary trend analysis possible:
+While javascript doesn't have an abundance of statistics packages like R or python, `d3.nest` and `d3.mean` make rudimentary trend analysis possible:

 ```javascript
 //group by year